Kotlin/kotlinx.coroutines/docs/topics/coroutines-flow.md

 {style="tip"}

 Since `messageHistory` is a `StateFlow`, subscribers receive the current message history when they start collecting.
-After that, they receive a new list each time a message is sent which changes the chat history.
+After that, they receive a new list each time a message is sent, which changes the chat history.

 ### Convert cold flows to hot flows